U.S. Lifts Sanctions on Venezuela's Interim President Delcy Rodríguez - PRESS AI WORLD

 side-post-image

-• This decision follows the US military's capture of Nicolás Maduro.
+• This decision follows the U.S. military's capture of her predecessor, Nicolás Maduro.

-• Rodriguez aims to open Venezuela's energy sector to US companies.
+• Rodríguez aims to strengthen ties with the U.S. and open Venezuela's oil sector to foreign investment.

 SHARE THIS ARTICLE: